 Process Monitoring

-webman comes with a monitor process to support two functions:
+Webman comes with a built-in monitor process that supports two functions:

-1. Detects file updates and automatically reloads new business code (usually used during development).
+1. Monitoring file updates and automatically reloading new business code (generally used during development).

-2. Monitors memory consumption of all processes.
-If the memory consumption of a process is about to exceed the memory_limit limit set in php.ini, it will automatically safely restart the process without affecting the business.
+2. Monitoring memory usage of all processes; if a process's memory usage is about to exceed the memory_limit set in php.ini, it will safely restart that process automatically (without affecting the business).

 Monitoring Configuration